Do you have a spending problem? Would you know if you did?

 10. Give Yourself Some Fun Money

-Budgeting yourself some fun money to use for whatever you want can help you resist the urge to give up when things feel too restrictive.
+Budgeting yourself some extra money to use for whatever you want can help you resist the urge to give up when things feel too restrictive.

 11. Swap Expensive Habits for Cheap Ones